ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 It was clear to see the amount of time and effort he had put into his map, most noticeably with the slider velocity changes.

 Each change in speed correlated immensely well with the song making it both incredibly fun to play and easy to read.
-The patterns used throughout the map, more so during the more intense sections of the song flow incredibly well and are smooth to hit making every miss feel fair.
+The patterns used throughout the map, more so during the more intense sections of the song, flow incredibly well and are smooth to hit making every miss feel fair.

 This being yetii's debut to the ranked scene, there will be more to come from this guy, and I can't wait to see what's in store!